 The Year 8 Geography curriculum promotes interest in our changing and dynamic world.
-In the first term, pupils study Plate Tectonics (earthquakes, volcanoes and tsunamis) and will be introduced to different theories of continental drift in addition to the causes, effects and management hazards.
-In of natural the second term, pupils Population investigate Change, including research into the China One Child Policy, migration and a written assessment on future demographic sustainability.
+In the first term, pupils study Plate Tectonics (earthquakes, volcanoes and tsunamis) and will be introduced to different theories of continental drift in addition to the causes, effects and management of natural hazards.
+In the second pupils term, investigate Population Change, including research into the China's onechild policy, migration and a written assessment on future demographic sustainability.
 Pupils will also conduct some fieldwork on regeneration in Kingston in the Summer Term.

 This diverse curriculum provides opportunities for pupils to gain a solid understanding of traditional geography as well as fostering an interest in current global issues.
-We also introduce pupils to GCSE style examination questions and further enhance their mastery of key geographical skills, such as data interpretation and analysis.
+We also introduce pupils to GCSEstyle examination questions and further enhance their mastery of key geographical skills, such as data interpretation and analysis.

 For the first two terms, we study English/ British history between 1500 and about 1688.
 Developments include the Reformation, the challenges faced by Elizabeth I and the causes, events and consequences of the English Civil War.
 All pupils write two pieces of coursework; the marks for these count towards their endof-year exam.
-One is an essay about Henry VIII's Break with Rome, and the other is a source-based assignment about problems during the reign of Elizabeth I.
+One is an essay about Henry VIII's Break with Rome, and the other is a source-based assignment about the rule of Oliver Cromwell.

-After summer exams, we focus on the transatlantic slave trade, slavery itself and the ways in which people fought for abolition.
+After summer exams, we focus on the transatlantic slave trade, slavery itself and the causes, impacts and consequences of the British Empire.